Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Related Works

-\section{Related works}
+\section{Related Works}

-In the past decades, neural networks are widely studied to approximate dynamical systems due to the powerful representation capability.
-Pioneer work \cite{funahashi1993approximation} has resorted to recurrent neural networks (RNNs) for the approximation of dynamics.
-It proves that any continuous curve can be represented by the output of RNNs methods.
-In~\cite{garimella2017neural}, a RNN-based modeling approach has been presented to model the dynamical steering behavior of an autonomous vehicle.
-The obtained nonlinear model is used to design a nonlinear MPC for realizing steering control.
-In addition to RNNs, fruitful contributions have resorted to artificial neural networks (ANNs) probably with multiple hidden layers for approximation of vehicle dynamics.
-Among them, \cite{spielberg2019neural} has used fully-connected layers to model the vehicle dynamics in the lateral direction.
-The physics model is considered for determining the inputs of the networks so as to guarantee the reliability of the modeling results.
-It is noteworthy that most of the models with neural networks are nonlinear, and the identification process may suffer from vanishing of gradients.
+In the past decades, neural networks were widely studied to approximate dynamical systems due to their powerful representation capability.
+Earlier works in \cite{funahashi1993approximation, li2002dynamic} have resorted to recurrent neural networks (RNNs) for the approximation of dynamics.
+It was verified that any continuous curve can be represented by the output of RNNs.
+In~\cite{garimella2017neural}, an RNN-based modeling approach was presented to model the dynamical steering behavior of an autonomous vehicle.
+The obtained nonlinear model was used to design a nonlinear MPC for realizing steering control.
+In addition to RNNs, fruitful contributions have resorted to artificial neural networks (ANNs) with multiple hidden layers for the approximation of vehicle dynamics.
+Among them, \cite{spielberg2019neural} used fully-connected layers to model the vehicle dynamics in the lateral direction.
+The physics model was considered for determining the inputs of the networks to guarantee the reliability of the modeling results.
+It is noteworthy that most of the models with neural networks are nonlinear, and the identification process may suffer from the vanishing of gradients.
 In recent years, the reliability in identification with neural networks has received notable attention.
-In \cite{da2019modelling}, different levels of convolution-like neural network structures have been proposed for modeling the longitudinal velocity of vehicles.
-During the construction of neural networks, it integrates the physics principles to improve the robustness and interpretability of the modeling.
-Note that, most of the above approaches assume decoupling of dynamics and approximate in the sole longitudinal or lateral direction.
-As a fact, couplings between both directions can be naturally dealt with when it comes to use multi-variable control techniques, such as MPC.
+In \cite{da2019modelling}, different levels of convolution-like neural network structures were proposed for modeling the longitudinal velocity of vehicles.
+During the construction of neural networks, it integrated the physics principles to improve the robustness and interpretability of the modeling.
+Note that, most of the above approaches assumed the decoupling of dynamics and approximate in the sole longitudinal direction or lateral direction.
+As a fact, couplings between both directions can be naturally dealt with when it comes to use multi-variable control techniques, such as MPC and LQR.

 As an alternative, the Koopman operator has been recently realized to be a powerful tool for representing nonlinear dynamics.
 The main idea of the Koopman operator was initially introduced by Koopman~\cite{koopman1931hamiltonian}, with the goal of describing the nonlinear dynamics using a linear model with the state space constructed by observable functions.
 It has been proven that the linear model with the Koopman operator can ideally capture all the characteristics of the nonlinear system as long as the state space adopted is invariant.
 That is to say, the structure with the Koopman operator is interpretable.
 A sufficient condition for the convergence of the Koopman operator is that an infinite number of observable functions are provided.